c4software/vuejs-todo/README.md

-# Fake TODO VueJS « sample code »
+# Fake Todo VueJS « sample code »

 The only purpose of this sample « website » is to illustrate a course (Add VueJS to a legacy app).